Abhisheknakka/datatalks-final-project/README.md

 ## Project Structure

-Run the command ```tree /F``` in the project main folder to display the directory structure up to the last element
+Run the command ```tree /F``` in the command prompt of main folder to display the directory structure up to the last element

 ```plaintext
 📂 datatalks-final-project